-- As above with regards to RWI - HLTA / TA support was distributed to the classes, identifying those with most need, after identifying those who required 1-1 cover. - Speech and Language sessions were successful and visits from SALT confirmed progress of children, some taken off the register and some placed on after concerns were raised. - Recovery funding utilised for both NTP tutoring as well as 'in-house tutoring' summer term 21 and throughout 21/22 - Staff re-organised so year 5 and 6 pupils could work in single year groups in maths (20-21) - Crewe Alex Premier League Primary Stars coaches employed to work with upper KS2 boys working below ARE on maths (academic year 21/22) - School-led tutor (experienced teacher) employed to take children working at PKS level in years 5 in maths in order to instil basic skills and to reduce disengagement within their peer group - Recovery money utilised for in-school tutoring for those PP pupils and others below ARE
+- As above with regards to RWI - HLTA / TA support was distributed to the classes, identifying those with most need, after identifying those who required 1-1 cover or hours supported through EHCP. - Speech and Language sessions were successful and visits from SALT confirmed progress of children, some taken off the register and some placed on after concerns were raised. - Recovery funding utilised for both NTP tutoring as well as 'in-house tutoring' summer term 23 and throughout 22/23 - Staff re-organised so year 5 and 6 pupils could work in single year groups in maths (22-23) and that pupils in Y6 were split into two smaller class sizes. - School-led tutor (experienced teacher) employed to take children working at just below the expected level in years 5 in maths in order to boost confidence and to reduce disengagement.

+Recovery money utilised for in-school tutoring for those PP pupils and others below ARE